redneckvitor/space-invaders/README.md

 # 🚀 Space Invaders

 Jump into a reimagined Space Invaders!
-Blast aliens, dodge fire, and chase high scores from your desktop.
+Blast aliens and chase high scores from your desktop.
 Embrace nostalgia and fresh challenges in each game.
 Ready, Player - Adventure awaits!